Friday, June 6, 2025 at 6:00 p.m.

 Arts for Justice:

-Cindy Atter began as a youth participant in the Participatory Budgeting Project with HANA and the 33rd Ward in Fall 2023.
+Cindy Atter began as a youth participant in HANA’s Participatory Budgeting Initiative with the 33rd Ward in the fall of 2023.
 She then became a member of the Arts for Justice youth team.
-She is currently a youth leader for the Mental Health Coalition called Mental Health Matters and is spearheading the research and base building efforts.
+Cindy is currently spearheading research and base building efforts as a youth leader in the citywide Mental Health Matters campaign with the Mental Health Coalition.

-Angela DelaCueva began as a youth participant in Arts for Justice Fall 2023.
-She has participated in all the activities and iterations of the program since and is now developing her leadership skills by participating in Youth Journeying Together through University Church where she travels throughout the city, alongside other youth, to learn from one another’s cultures and identities to promote understanding and respect of our differences.
+Angela DelaCueva began as a youth participant in Arts for Justice in the fall of 2023.
+She is now developing her leadership skills with HANA in Youth Journeying Together through University Church, traveling throughout the city with other youth to learn from one another’s cultures and identities to promote understanding and respect of our differences.

 Suburban Youth Council (SYC):

-Sydney Jon joined the Suburban Youth Council in June 2024.
-She has been active in voter engagement efforts, including the voting guide and Know Your Rights flyer distribution across the northwest suburbs.
-She is now taking the lead on the Protect Immigrant Students campaign at Glenbrook North High School, advocating for stronger protections of immigrant students.
+Sydney Jon joined SYC in June 2024.
+She has been active in voter engagement efforts, including creating a multilingual voter guide in five languages for the 2024 election and Know Your Rights outreach across the northwest suburbs.
+Sydney is now taking the lead on the Protect Immigrant Students campaign at Glenbrook North High School, advocating for stronger protections of immigrant students.

-Nandini Mazumder became a member of the Suburban Youth Council in July 2024.
-Since then, she has contributed to all of our initiatives, from voter engagement and phone banking to Know Your Rights outreach.
-She is also an active participant in Youth Journeying Together through University Church, where she collaborates with youth in different parts of Chicago to foster cross-cultural understanding and solidarity.
+Nandini Mazumder became a SYC member in July 2024.
+Since then, she has contributed to all of SYC’s initiatives, including supporting translating the voter guide into Hindi, phone banking, and Know Your Rights outreach.
+Nandini is also an active participant in Youth Journeying Together through University Church, where she collaborates with youth in different parts of Chicago to foster cross-cultural understanding and solidarity.

 Host Committee (in formation)

-Thank you to HANA’s 2025 MODU Gala Host Committee: Paul & Nara Carman, Jaye Hobart, Anna Hu, Hyeondo Luke Hwang, Young Sun Klessig, Unmi Song, and Inhe Choi & Guy Ward.
+Thank you to HANA’s 2025 MODU Gala Host Committee: Paul & Nara Carman, Jaye Hobart, Anna Hu, Hyeondo Luke Hwang, Youngju Ji, Ji Hye Kim, Young Sun Klessig, Hyon Ko, Janet Martinez, Unmi Song, Choua Vue, and Inhe Choi & Guy Ward.

 Join the Host Committee by signing up here or contact YY Park, ypark2@hanacenter.org, for more information.